-28. In accordance with the Liquidation Process Order, upon issuing a notice of lease disclaimer, the Applicants paid rent to the effective date of the lease disclaimer.
-No counterparty to a disclaimed lease disputed the Applicants' disclaimer or termination of the relevant agreement.
+26. In accordance with the Liquidation Process Order, upon issuing a notice of lease disclaimer, the Applicants have paid rent to the effective date of the lease disclaimer.

+27. As at the date of swearing this affidavit, no counterparty to a disclaimed lease has disputed the Applicants' disclaimer or termination of the relevant agreement.